apache/mxnet/docs/tutorials/basic/data.md

 The resulting [list file](./data/caltech_train.lst) is in the format `index\t(one or more label)\tpath`.
 In this case there is only one label for each image but you can modify the list to add in more for multi label training.

-Then we can use this list to create our record io file
+Then we can use this list to create our record io file:

 ```python